-The Iranian craftsmen of Sasanied era invented this art and Mongols spreaded it to India and other countries.
-French tourist, Jean Chardin, who toured Iran during the Safavid rule, made a reference to an enamel work of Isfahan, which comprised a pattern of birds and animals on a floral background in light blue, green, yellow and red.
+The Iranian craftsmen of the Sasanied era invented this art and Mongols spread it to India and other countries.
+French tourist, Jean Chardin, who toured Iran during the Safavid rule, made a reference to an enamel work of Isfahan, which comprised a pattern of birds and animals on a floral background in light blue, green, yellow, and red.

 The process of making Minakari is not very complicated.
-First, a metallic substrate like copper, silver or brass is chosen and shaped by expert coppersmith.
+First, a metallic substrate like copper, silver, or brass is chosen and shaped by an expert coppersmith.
 This layer is the base of enamel.
-In the past, the enamel had been applied to tile, ceramic or glass, but nowadays copper is more often used because it is malleable and flexible.
-A new and firsthand copper layer is better than a recycled one.
+In the past, the enamel had been applied to tile, ceramic, or glass, but nowadays copper is more often used because it is malleable and flexible.
+A new and first-hand copper layer is better than a recycled one.

 Then, the body is covered with a white glaze using the dipping technique.
 Next, it is heated at a maximum temperature of 750°C and the body is recoated with a higher quality glaze and heated again.